Echoing: Identity Failures when LLM Agents Talk to Each Other: Introduction

-Our setting differs from multi-agent systems (MAS) \citep{stone2000multiagent, tampuu2017multiagent} in that AxA agents maintain private internal state, operate with distinct tools, and may have competing utilities.
-In contrast, MAS emphasize coordinated teams with shared goals, centralized orchestration, and even shared states; recent LLM-based MAS continues this paradigm for task decomposition and parallelism \citep{wu2023autogen, hong2023metagpt, chen2024agentverse}.
-This distinction is crucial as the real promise of AxA is that agents will act on our behalf out in the world, not orchestrate to complete a single turn of interaction with a human.
-In conversational AI, existing works study human–agent interaction where humans provide feedback and course correction \citep{serban2017deep, roller2020recipes}.
+Our setting differs from multi-agent systems (MAS) \citep{stone2000multiagent, cemri2025multi} in that the AxA agents maintain private state, operate with distinct tools, and may have competing utilities.
+In contrast, MAS emphasize coordinated agent teams with shared goals, centralized orchestration, and even shared states; recent LLM-based MAS continues this paradigm for task decomposition and parallelism \citep{wu2023autogen, hong2023metagpt, chen2024agentverse}.
+AxA focus is autonomous conversational entities.
+In conversational AI, existing works study human-agent interaction where humans provide feedback and course correction \citep{serban2017deep, roller2020recipes}.
 Moreover, post-training, alignment techniques are optimized for human-facing use \citep{ouyang2022training, anthropic2022constitutional, rafailov2023direct, song2024preference} and not AxA (might even be cause of biases such as over-accommodation, role drifts).
 Work on alignment, both objective adherence \citep{christiano2017deep, russell2019human} and multi-agent coordination \citep{carroll2019utility, eccles2019biases}, rarely addresses an AxA setting.
 Other works on emergent behaviors among interacting LLMs \citep{park2023generative, li2023camel} and multi-turn jailbreaking \citep{wei2024jailbroken, chao2023jailbreaking} shows that conversational context reshapes behavior, but focus on creativity or adversarial manipulation rather than failures in well-intentioned (non-adversarial) agents that differ in realistic goals.
-This paper complements and extends these related works by isolating and quantifying AxA specific behaviors that are invisible in single-agent studies.
+This paper complements and extends these works by isolating and quantifying AxA specific behaviors that are invisible in single-agent studies (see \appref{app:related_work} for more details).